 Editor's note: This article was originally published in 2009.
 As of 2017, Oracle (NYSE:ORCL) has acquired Sun Microsystems and the Intercontinental Exchange (NYSE:ICE) picked up NYSE Euronext.
 NYSE's parent company still holds a proper three-letter NYSE ticker.

 Show of hands: How many of us have ever entered the wrong stock ticker into a buy order?
 Wow, that many?
 OK, have you ever based an investment decision on how the ticker symbol makes you feel?
 Or ever been attracted to researching a horrendous stock simply because the ticker was so snappy?

 Now that the NYSE owns the American Stock Exchange, it dominates the three-letter ticker universe -- although not exclusively, as some Nasdaq companies now sport shorter tickers as well.
 Still, many big companies tend to prefer the NYSE -- including the other AMEX, American Express (NYSE:AXP).

 The NYSE exchange has a lot of tradition baked into it, and a long history of highly liquid trading in top-notch securities.
 These days, there may not be much of a difference between NYSE and Nasdaq trading when it comes to liquidity and market exposure, but traces of that age-old supremacy remain in investors' minds.
-That's why Coca-Cola (NYSE:KO) goes by the less-than-obvious KO ticker while the lesser-known Coca-Cola Bottling (Nasdaq:COKE) gets the COKE symbol.
+That's why Coca-Cola (NYSE:KO) goes by the less-than-obvious KO ticker on the NYSE while the lesser-known Coca-Cola Bottling (NASDAQ:COKE) gets the COKE symbol on NASDAQ.